simplykapoor/teched2022-IN260/exercises/ex1/ex11/README.md

 ## Exercise steps

 Run through the following steps
-1. Open the SAP Integration Suite landing page at **https://teched-us01.integrationsuite.cfapps.us10-002.hana.ondemand.com** and logon with the user **userXX** with **XX** replace with the participant number assigned to you and the password provided to you
+1. Open the SAP Integration Suite landing page at **https://teched-us01.integrationsuite.cfapps.us10-002.hana.ondemand.com** and logon with the user **userXX** with **XX** replaced with the participant number assigned to you and the password provided to you

     <br><img src="/exercises/ex1/images/01-0000.png" width=80%>